 1. Take care of your medical needs

-Be sure to keep up with your annual physical, your dental and vision appointments.
+Be sure to keep up with your annual physical, dental, and vision appointments.
 If you need a conversation with the doctor, find out if you can do a televisit.
 Dr. Nangrani will happily speak to you over a televisit.
 Medical practices are very careful about guarding against Covid spread.
 If you have doubts, ask!

 2. Take time for your mental health

 Constant stress is not good for anyone, so if you can find activities that help you maintain serenity, do them!
 Though you may think of Zoom in terms of meetings, many places of worship are meeting online.
 In addition, book clubs are very well suited to meeting online.
 My Stitch in Time group meets to chat on Zoom weekly when we can’t meet by physically distancing at a local park.
-Don’t rush into face-to-face, especially if your own health is compromised.
+Don’t rush into face-to-face, especially if your health is compromised.
 Keep your meetups online when you can!

 3. Fight Covid fatigue with a walk or a bike ride or other physical exercise